FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 For test report purposes, it is assumed that this is a constant load by default, as specified in Section 3.4 of [RFC1242]).

 {::comment}

-    [MB66]: Please fix all similar ones in the doc
+    MB66: Please fix all similar ones in the doc

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: ok. fixed only here for now.
+    MK: ok. fixed only here for now.
-    [MK]: TODO fix everywhere.
+    MK: TODO fix everywhere.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 Trial Load MAY be an average load performed with steady state traffic or with repeated bursts of frames

 {::comment}

-    [MB67]: Example of an example. :) Please reword.
+    MB67: Example of an example. :) Please reword.

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 e.g., as suggested in Section 21 of [RFC2544].
 In the case of a non-constant load, the test report MUST explicitly mention how exactly non-constant the traffic is.

 {::comment}

-    [MB68]: Can we also cover load percentiles?
+    MB68: Can we also cover load percentiles?
             The avg may not be representative to stress functions with anti-ddos guards, for example.

-    [VP]: Not here.
+    VP: Not here.
 The average woks with aggregate counters used in loss definition.
           Maybe discuss anti-ddos in Traffic Profile subsection.

-    [MK]: Definition of burst traffic profiles is out of scope.
+    MK: Definition of burst traffic profiles is out of scope.

 {:/comment}